 A long and rather tedious climb up Hwy 157, heading up towards Mount Charleston, just north of Las Vegas.
 Depending on the finish you do, the climb is either about 21 miles with 4,860 feet of climbing, or 22.2 miles with 5,500 feet of climbing.
 If you do both finishes, you can expect about 25.7 uphill miles with 6,440 feet of climbing.

-Drive north from Las Vegas up Hwy 95.
-Turn left on Hwy 157 following signs for Mt Charleston.
+Drive north from Las Vegas up Hwy 95 for about 10 miles.
+Take the exit for Hwy 157 following signs for Mt Charleston.
 Park in an obvious parking area on the right hand side of 157, a few hundred yards up from Hwy 95.

 For almost nine miles, climb the very straight, rather tedious and gentle climb to a big parking area and viewpoint on the right.
 After a very short downhill the road enters a shallow canyon and begins to curve a bit and become more interesting.